SKIP TO CONTENT

 Exterior Design

 Constructed in 1917, Hotel Washington was designed in the Italian Renaissance Revival style by Thomas Hastings, one of the leading architects of the early twentieth century.
-In 1968, the District of Columbia officially designated the hotel as a historic property, worthy of recognition and protection for their contribution to the cultural heritage of DC.
+In 1968, the District of Columbia officially designated the hotel as a historic property, worthy of recognition and protection for their contribution to DC's cultural heritage.

 Woman walking in the city with the wind blowing in her blonde hair